konung/Parcelify/README.md

 - **Price to add**: 5000

 That way, in addition to our $2.99 standard shipping, an extra charge of $50.00 would be added for every table present in the cart.

+## Examples

+### Free shipping on everything in US, except those few big, heavy items, then $10 worldwide shipping.

+Say you want to offer free shipping on everything but on product A, B and C for which you'd like to charge $5, $10 and $15 respectively.
+And this needs to be restricted to US as shipping oversea costs much more.
+This requires a specific setup, but it's entirely doable.
+You'll need;

+1) Create a first rate that we'll restrict to US.
+Let's call it "Standard shipping" for now.
+2) We want this rate to be mainly free, so let's set the base price to 0 cent.
+3) Let's restrict the availability of the rate to US only.
+Add a filter so that country code must equals US.
+4) Now let's add some "extras" for those heavy items.
+SKU must equal A\|B\|C.
+5) That's it, we now have our US rate ready.
+Click save.
+6) Let's create another rate for worldwide shipping.
+Let's call it "International shipping" for now.
+7) Set the price 1000.
+Don't forget, prices are all in cents.
+8) Now we want this rate to be available everywhere but US.
+Add a filter to that country code excludes US.
+9) Add again those extras if required.
+10) All good, click save.
+You're done.

+### Free shipping in Canada up to 1kg, $10 afterwards.
+15$ worldwide up to 1kg, $30 afterwards.

+When we add limits to our rates, we end up with a matrix of availability.
+We'll need as many shipping rates as there are cells in our matrix.
+In our case, four rates.

+1) Create a first rate for Canada.
+Let's call it "Free shipping".
+2) Set the base price to 0 cent.
+3) Let's add a filter for country code equals CA.
+4) We also want to restrict this rate to below 1kg, so add a maximum weight of 1000 grams.
+5) That's it!
+Click save.
+6) Now create another rate, let's call it "Standard shipping".
+7) Set a base price of $10.
+8) Again, let's restrict that rate to Canada by adding a filter for country code equals CA.
+9) We'll need the opposite limit, so add a minimum weight limit of 1000 grams.
+10) All good, click save.
+11) Rince and repeat for worldwide shipping, except that filters must exclude country code CA.

+### Free shipping within a fixed distance of my location

+Parcelify **doesn not** support distances.
+This requires geolocation services which Parcelify cannot afford.
+The closest thing you can do to this setup is maintain a fixed list of zip codes to which you'd like to offer your special rate.
+It's not as accurate, but with this free app, it's the best you can do.
+So let's say I'm in Canada and I want to offer free shipping around my office, in Ottawa.

+1) Create a free rate.
+Let's call it "Neighboor delivery".
+2) Set the price to 0 cent.
+Remember; prices are always in cents.
+3) Add a filter for postal code.
+In my case, I want to support K1N, K1P, and J8Y.
+Using regexes, we can write (K1(N|P))|(J8Y).
+4) Add a filter for the country code equals CA. Otherwise the rate would be available in all countries sharing a similar postal code pattern, which I obviously don't want.

 ## Installation